leighton075/SimpleGyattScanner/README.md

-A bunch of tools for scanning networks
+A bunch of tools for scanning networks rewritten in gyatt run `python3 gyatt.py gyattscanner.gyt` to run the file